gbgabiola/100DaysOfCode/r1-log.md

 ## Day 45: July 25, Wednesday
 **Today's Progress**: Update natours popup project and used flexbox on it.

+## Day 46: July 26, Thursday
+**Today's Progress**: Learning CSS grid for multi-dimensional system, to replace floats, use less and readable code, and much more logical CSS code.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: